 Created: December 29, 1824

 Location: 410 Center Street / South 5th Street

 Contractor: W H Mann of Fernandina

 Description: The building faces north and is a two story dark red colored brick and wood structure.
+The building is located in the center of Fernandina Beach.
 The north front has a high square brick clock tower with white colored wood cupola and clock at the top.
 The bell in the tower was cast by Meneely & Company of West Troy, New York.
 The first story entrance has three arches with two thin columns.
 The windows are arched with an arched entrance on the east side.
 An addition was added after 1909.
 In 1953 to 1955, a two story brick addition was added on the west side.
 The architect was Abner C Hopkins of Jacksonville and the contractor was Clyde Knowles Company of Jacksonville.
 The building was renovated in 2002.
 The architect was RQH Architects Inc. and the contractor was The Auchter Company.

 Note: The bid of W H Mann of Fernandina was accepted at $20,614 and the final cost was $25,036.
 Clark and Loftus furnished the courthouse for $2050 and J W Mason and Company supplied the chairs.
 The courthouse is the oldest courthouse in Florida which is still in use.